hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="Signature"></a>

 ### Signature
  A Signature corresponding to a Key.
 It is a sequence of bytes holding a public key signature from one of the three supported systems (ed25519, RSA-3072,  ECDSA with p384).
 Or, it can be a list of signatures corresponding to a single threshold key.
 Or, it can be the ID of a smart contract instance, which is authorized to act as if it had a key.
 If an account has an ed25519 key associated with it, then the corresponding private key must sign any transaction to transfer cryptocurrency out of it.
 If it has a smart contract ID associated with it, then that smart contract is allowed to transfer cryptocurrency out of it.
 The smart contract doesn't actually have a key, and  doesn't actually sign a transaction.
 But it's as if a virtual transaction were created, and the smart contract signed it with a private key.
 A key can also be a "threshold key", which means a list of M keys, any N of which must sign in order for the threshold signature to be considered valid.
 The keys within a threshold signature may themselves be threshold signatures, to allow complex signature requirements (this nesting is not supported in the currently, but will be supported in a future version of API).
 If a Signature message is missing the "signature" field, then this is considered to be a null signature.
-That is useful in cases such as threshold signatures, where some of the signatures can be null.
+That is useful in cases such as threshold signatures, where some of the signatures can be null.<BR>The definition of Key uses mutual recursion, so it allows nesting that is arbitrarily deep.
+But the current API only accepts Key messages up to 3 levels deep, such as a list of threshold keys, each of which is a list of primitive keys.
+Therefore, the matching Signature will have the same limitation.
+This restriction may be relaxed in future versions of the API, to allow deeper nesting.<BR>This message is deprecated and succeeded by SignaturePair and SignatureMap messages.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |